jamesbraza/cs230-project/data/README.md

 We utilized version 2 of the [Clothing Dataset][3], which holds 2779 images of various men's shirts.
 The labels can be found from a `data.csv` inside, or alternately from the sub-folder names themselves.
-The image dimensions are not standardized:
+The image dimensions are not standardized, for example:

-- Some shirts were 1200 x 1200
+- Some shirts were 1200 x 1200.
-- Some polos were 72 x 72
+- Some polos were 72 x 72.
 - Some jackets were 931 x 1200.

+Furthermore, there were many images that were not natively JPEG, so we rolled out the `data/clean` module to remove them for training.

 ```bash
 kaggle datasets download -p shirts_dataset --unzip gabrielalbertin/clothing-dataset